 1/4 teaspoon smoked Spanish paprika

-- Bake the mini macs in the upper and middle thirds of the oven for about 10 minutes, until golden and sizzling.
+- Bake the mini macs in the upper and middle thirds of the oven for about 10 minutes, until golden and sizzling, rotating the pans halfway through cooking.
 Let cool for 5 minutes.
-Using a small spoon, carefully loosen the mini macs, transfer to a platter and serve.
+Using a spoon, carefully loosen the mini macs, transfer to a platter and serve.